ladislav-zezula/FileTest/README.md

 * WDK 6001
 * CMake

-To build FileTest with Visual Studio 2022+, you need to do the following steps:
+To build FileTest with Visual Studio 2008 or 2022+, you need to do the following steps:
 1) Make a new directory, e.g. C:\Projects
 ```
 md C:\Projects